structure pakistan armed forces

 Air Forces

 Pakistan’s Air Force is regarded as the “powerful defense element of the country’s defense.”
-According to the International Institute of Strategic Studies, Pakistan Air Force includes 70,000 active-duty personnel and at least 594 operational air crafts.
+According to the International Institute of Strategic Studies, the Pakistan Air Force includes 70,000 active-duty personnel and at least 594 operational aircraft.

 HeadquartersCommandsWeapons Production Establishments